 Zoned pocketed coils are found in Amerisleep Hybrid models.
 This zoned layer is similar to the HIVE® technology found in our memory foam mattresses.
 Pocketed coils with different gauges form three support areas—you’ll feel softness under the head, shoulders, and legs, and firmness under the back and hips.
 Zoned pocketed coils provide better support to the lower back and targeted pressure point relief.

 100-Night Sleep Trial

 Each of our mattresses comes with a 100-night sleep trial.
 This gives you plenty of time to sleep on the mattress in the comfort of your own home and make sure it’s right for you.

 We offer one of the best warranties in the mattress industry.
-Our 20-year warranty covers any manufacturing defects and sags 0.75 inches or deeper.
+Our 20-year warranty covers any manufacturing defects and sags an inch or deeper.
 During the first ten years, we’ll repair or replace the mattress free of charge.
 During the last ten years, we’ll repair or replace the bed at a prorated cost to the customer.

 Prices of Amerisleep Mattresses

 When should I buy a mattress?

 Between February and May are the best months to buy a mattress.
 During this time, many mattress manufacturers offer low mattress prices to get rid of old models and make way for new ones.
 You can always call a store ahead of time and ask when they expect new arrivals.